Coming, June 2025

 IV.
 Arpeggio (2:32)

 III.
-La campanella (5:18) from the Busoni version
+La campanella (5:18) based on the Busoni version

 Randall Harlow’s debut album features the world's first complete organ transcription of the legendary Études d'exécution transcendante by Franz Liszt, as well as two transcriptions from Liszt's Grandes études de Paganini, '“La Campanella” and “Arpeggio”